 A job this trying obviously has its perks.
 Based on the US Government’s Bureau of Labor Statistics, the average annual salary of Marine Engineers and Naval Architects is $84,850.
 However, for the more successful ones, an annual salary of $145,790 is quite common.

-Shipping is still the cheapest mode of transport and hence are indispensable especially in trade.
-Hence the number of ships continue to increase and with that, the demand for marine engineers is seen to experience steady growth.
+Shipping is still the cheapest mode of transport and hence is indispensable especially in trade.
+Hence the number of ships continues to increase and with that, the demand for marine engineers is seen to experience steady growth.

 In addition to the traditional ships, the emergence of newer fields like utilizing alternative sources of energy like wind and tide as opposed to oil has expanded the horizon for the aspirants.